richardpham1998/hobby-builder/README.md

 ![Menu options 1](Screenshots/Menu_Options1.png)

 The menu includes options to add and search for posts.
 It has similar features for events.
+The "Modify Tags" option is restricted to Admins only.

 ![Menu options 2](Screenshots/Menu_Options2.png)